-WorkSafeBC requires all traffic control workers to have a Traffic Control Person (TCP) certification from BCCSA.
+WorkSafeBC requires all traffic control workers to have a Traffic Control Person (TCP) certification.
 This translates to a two-day course that combines classroom learning and field practice to ensure traffic control persons have the skills they need to be prepared and safe on the road.
-Universal Health and Safety (UHS) proudly partners with BCCSA to offer the course, and as a Universal Group company, it also offers immediate access to GOtraffic and Universal Flagging recruiters who are happy to discuss career options at the Universal Group.
+Universal Health and Safety (UHS) proudly offers the certification, and as a Universal Group company, it also offers immediate access to GOtraffic and Universal Flagging recruiters who are happy to discuss career options at the Universal Group.
 Here’s what it’s like to take a TCP course at UHS:

 Registering for the course is easy.
 Simply head to the website or call to find out when the next course starts.
 Courses are typically offered two to three times per week and are scheduled from 8AM to 4:30PM.
 Universal Health and Safety is located by Brentwood Town Centre in Burnaby meaning you’ll be minutes from the Gilmore Skytrain Station and have lots of food options for lunch.
 It’s ideal to plan to arrive early on the first day as you can expect to meet 20-30 students from all walks of life and trainers excited to get you trained.
 You’ll also be given all of the materials you need to complete the course including a participant guide, traffic control manual, and hip guide.